gregwhitaker/envopts/README.md

 This is useful for when you want to supply a bunch of system properties to a Docker container.

 ## Importing
-The library is available on JCenter and Maven Central:
+The library is available on [BinTray JCenter](https://bintray.com/gregwhitaker/maven/envopts):

 * Maven